Paul Newman

+Cat on a Hot Tin Roof (1958), The Hustler (1961), Hud (1963), Cool Hand Luke (1967), Absence of Malice (1981), The Verdict (1982), Nobody's Fool (1994), and Road to Perdition (2002).
+He also starred in such films as Somebody Up There Likes Me (1956), The Long, Hot Summer (1958), Harper (1966), Torn Curtain (1966), Hombre (1967), Butch Cassidy and the Sundance Kid (1969), The Sting (1973), The Towering Inferno (1974), Slap Shot (1977), and Fort Apache, The Bronx (1981).
+He also voiced Doc Hudson in Cars (2006).

+Newman won several national championships as a driver in Sports Car Club of America road racing.
+He co-founded Newman's Own, a food company that donated all post-tax profits and royalties to charity.
+As of May 2021, these donations totaled over US$570 million.

+Newman continued to found charitable organizations, such as the SeriousFun Children's Network in 1988 and the Safe Water Network in 2006.
+Newman was married twice and fathered six children.
+His second wife was actress Joanne Woodward, with whom he had a screen partnership in directing or acting together throughout their lifetime.

-Early life
+Early life and family

-Newman was born on January 26, 1925, in Cleveland Heights, Ohio, and raised in nearby Shaker Heights, the second son of Theresa Garth (née Fetzer, Fetzko, or Fetsko; Terézia Fecková; 1894–1982) and Arthur Sigmund Newman, Sr. (1893–1950), who ran a sporting goods store.
-His father was Jewish, the son of Simon Newman and Hannah Cohn, Hungarian Jewish and Polish Jewish emigrants, from Hungary and Congress Poland, respectively.
-Paul's mother was a practitioner of Christian Science.
-She was born to a Roman Catholic family in Peticse, Zemplén county, in the Kingdom of Hungary, Austro-Hungarian Empire (present-day Ptičie, Slovakia).
-Newman's mother worked in his father's store, while raising Paul and his elder brother, Arthur.
+Paul Leonard Newman was born on January 26, 1925, in Cleveland Heights, Ohio, and raised in nearby Shaker Heights, the second son of Theresa Garth (née Fetzer, Fetzko, or Fetsko; Terézia Fecková; 1894–1982) and Arthur Sigmund Newman Sr. (1893–1950), who ran a sporting goods store.

+His father was Jewish, the son of Simon Newman and Hannah Cohn, Hungarian Jewish and Polish Jewish immigrants.

+Newman's mother was a practitioner of Christian Science.
+She was born to a Roman Catholic family in Peticse, Zemplén county, in the Kingdom of Hungary, Austro-Hungarian Empire (modern Ptičie, Slovakia).
+Newman's mother worked in his father's store while raising Paul and his elder brother Arthur.

 Newman showed an early interest in the theater; his first role was at the age of seven, playing the court jester in a school production of Robin Hood.
-At age 10, Newman performed at the Cleveland Play House in a production of Saint George and the Dragon, and was a notable actor and alumnus of their Curtain Pullers children's theater program.
+At age 10, Newman performed at the Cleveland Play House in a production of Saint George and the Dragon, and acted in their Curtain Pullers children's theater program.
 Graduating from Shaker Heights High School in 1943, he briefly attended Ohio University in Athens, Ohio, where he was initiated into the Phi Kappa Tau fraternity.

 Navy service

-Newman served in the United States Navy in World War II, in the Pacific theater.
-Initially, he enrolled in the Navy V-12 pilot training program at Yale University, but was dropped when his colorblindness was discovered.
+Newman served in the United States Navy in World War II in the Pacific theater.
+He enrolled in the Navy V-12 pilot training program at Yale University but was dropped when his colorblindness was diagnosed.
 He later recounted that it was "a bit more complicated" than colorblindness.
-He also "couldn't do the mathematical things that being a pilot requires."
+He also "couldn't do the mathematical things that being a pilot requires".
 A subsequent test found that he was not colorblind.
-Boot camp followed, with training as a radioman and rear gunner.
-He performed poorly as a gunner, and a friend from the service recounted in Newman's posthumous memoir that his friends lied to Navy trainers so he could pass.
+Boot camp followed, with training as a radioman and tail gunner.
+He performed poorly in that role, and a friend from the service recounted in Newman's posthumous memoir that his friends lied to Navy trainers so he could pass.